 Jaroslav Hašek and the Legions

 After having been a prisoner of war from 24 September 1915, Hašek was in June 1916 recruited by emissaries from Československá brigáda in Totskoye, a prisoner’s camp in oblast Orenburg in southern Ural, east of Volga.
-Together with a small group of other volunteers he went to Kiev where he was deemed unfit for regular service due to his poor health.
+Together with a small group of other volunteers he departed from the camp on 7 July 1916 for to Kiev where they arrvived on the 11th.
+The next day he was enlisted but was deemed unfit for regular service due to his poor health.
 Instead he was assigned agitation and recruitment duties.
 He resumed his activities as a writer and published stories and comments in the weekly Čechoslovan and later in other periodicals.
 The best known of these was Povídka o obrazu císaře Františka Josefa I. (The story of the picture of Emperor Kaiser Franz Joseph I.) where he lets a tom-cat from Mladá Boleslav empty his bladder on a picture of His Imperial Highness.
 The result was a judicial process "in absentia" and some lively correspondence between Polizeidirektion in Prague and k.u.k.
 Divisionsgericht in Vienna.

 Several of the articles and editorials Hašek wrote in the autumn of 1917 were highly critical of the Bolsheviks.
 He even described Lenin as a "paid agent of German imperialism" and as late as the turn of the year he voiced similar views.
 He also attacked Alois Muna and Arno Hais, the leaders of the Kiev section of the Czech Bolshevik movement in Russia.
 Muna didn't forget this and was instrumental in having Hašek "exiled" to Samara in spring 1918.
 At this time Hašek and other young radicals toyed with the idea of sending sabotage groups into Austria-Hungary, an idea rejected by the National Council.